 What You’ll Need:

-For a successful backyard bug hunt, you’ll want a few essential tools like those included in the Bug Catcher Kit:
+For a successful backyard bug hunt, you’ll want a few essential tools like those included in a Bug Catcher Kit:

 For added exploration, bring along a notebook and pencil to record what you see and sketch your discoveries.
-Use the kit’s included ruler to record lengths of insects, and compare sizes between species, making the bug hunt feel more like a real science investigation.
+Use a ruler to record lengths of insects, and compare sizes between species, making the bug hunt feel more like a real science investigation.
 Consider using a camera to capture photos of interesting bugs and habitats.

 Tips For A Successful Bug Hunt: